hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 4. Load KLE file

-It can consume tens of minutes.
+It can consume tens of minutes for a large keyboard.
 F360 isn't very suitable to P2PPCB Composer, but you don't want to pay thousands of USD for CATIA, I guess.

 5. Adjust each key